THE DEMON [a.k.a. MIDNIGHT CALLER]

 Bozo Playboy wannabee photographer boyfriend of the above: his tight pants conceal a tiny wienie.
 Also gets the plastic bag treatment by what looks like a slightly used left over condom.

-* This person is believed to have been the actor playing The Demon: it remains unconfirmed.LESSONS LEARNED
+* The actor playing The Demon remains unconfirmed.LESSONS LEARNED

 Claws are no deterrent to switching a light on.

 Humping the camera while doing your exercise routine is not something Jane Fonda would approve of.

 Johannesburg in central South Africa has a sea nearby.
 Yeah: 200 miles nearby.

 Bath oil, water, scissors and a handy bath tub are great murder weapons.